volkszaehler/libsml/README.md

 deb [signed-by=/usr/share/keyrings/volkszaehler-volkszaehler-org-project-archive-keyring.gpg] https://dl.cloudsmith.io/public/volkszaehler/volkszaehler-org-project/deb/debian bookworm main
 deb-src [signed-by=/usr/share/keyrings/volkszaehler-volkszaehler-org-project-archive-keyring.gpg] https://dl.cloudsmith.io/public/volkszaehler/volkszaehler-org-project/deb/debian bookworm main
 ```
-(replace bookworm with your current distro) and retrieving the key as a trusted one
+You need to replace bookworm with your distro and debian with raspbian in case
+you are using an RPi 1.
+You also need to retrieve our repository key as a
+trusted one.
 ```
 curl -1sLf "https://dl.cloudsmith.io/public/volkszaehler/volkszaehler-org-project/gpg.21DBDAC56DF44DA1.key" | \
 	gpg --dearmor > /usr/share/keyrings/volkszaehler-volkszaehler-org-project-archive-keyring.gpg